Anger: Feel it, Honour it and Let it Go

 I discovered that I had been preventing myself from truly expressing anger.
 If someone upset me, I would give myself a few short minutes to vent, before quickly boarding the fast train into guilt.
 I would then attempt to escape my guilt by launching myself into compassion and understanding.
 While I busily justified the person’s behaviour (maybe they were stressed or feeling unheard), I denied myself permission to feel and release the anger that was within me.

-Willing and ready to heal, I reached out to Sue Dumais (intuitive healer and bestselling author) for support.
-With my eyes closed, Sue encouraged me to feel into my solar plexus.
+With my eyes closed, I brought my awareness into my solar plexus.
 By doing so, I quickly became aware that as a little girl I learned that expressing anger was bad (and so was complaining and whining).
 My parents did not intentionally teach me that this behaviour was wrong.
 Instead, I developed this belief as a reaction to the circumstances at the time.
 When I was young, my mom experienced some tough years when she was emotionally unwell.
 Little me determined that my mom needed me to be strong…and good.
 I desperately wanted to help my mom feel better so I held my anger.

 With this awareness, I used the following technique to blast open the gates to releasing my stored anger.
 You may feel inspired to try it out.
 Kneel in front of a couch or a bed.
 Either rest your eyes closed or keep them open, whichever is more comfortable.
 Bring to mind the culprit who infuriated you.
 Imagine this person in front of you.
 Allow the burning flames of anger to grow.
 Breathe deep and feel into the intense energy.
 Now let it out like a fire-breathing dragon.